trivikr/postinstall-node-version-check/README.md

 # postinstall-node-version-check

-Logs a message on postinstall if the Node.js version being used is not supported.
+Emits warning on postinstall if the Node.js version being used is not supported.

 ## Usage